How To Plan A Baby Shower For Adoption

 Why consultation is so important?
 Because there are many differences you should consider when attempting to throw a baby shower for adoption.

 If the family is adopting a child from another country or culture, presenting this great news with invitations that reflect that country or culture could really get everybody excited about the child's arrival.
 For example, if the child has an Asian background, the invitations could also have an Asian flair to them, featuring various bits of Asian culture such as symbolic dragons or temples.
-Another option for incorporating the child's culture or background into the invitations is to have baby shower invitations in the colors of that country's flag!
+Another option for incorporating the child's culture or background into the invitations is to have it in the colors of that country's flag!

 More tips for families that are adopting: